All Episodes

 When the liberal national media is breaking stories on it, you know it's bad.

-But the Arizona media kept making excuses for, like, oh, that's not really what she meant.
+But the Arizona media kept making excuses for her, like, oh, that's not really what she meant.

 People around the country are thinking, oh, this race must be over.

-And the voters in Arizona have you know, again, for the most part, uh the the persuadable voters, they've been protected from even hearing about it.
+And the voters in Arizona have, you know, again, for the most part, the persuadable voters, they've been protected from even hearing about it.

 And she's got this tens of millions of dollars of TV ads portraying her as if she's right of center, as if she's a conservative Democrat, which is an oxymoron.

-Uh that's not who she is, and she's in the liberal witness protection program right now, just hiding from the voter.
+And she's in the liberal witness protection program right now, just hiding from the voters.

-By the way, all those Project Veritas tapes that we revealed, uh, one on Gillam, one on Brettison, one on Claire McCaskill, one on Heidi Heikamp, and one on your opponent Kristen Cinema, all show the same thing that they you go into these campaigns, and when they talk freely and they don't know they're being recorded, they all are honest saying, Oh, we're just saying these things to get elected.
+By the way, all those Project Veritas tapes that we revealed, one on Gillum, one on Bredison, one on Claire McCaskill, one on Heidi Heitkamp, and one on your opponent, Kristen Sinema, all show the same thing, that they go into these campaigns, and when they talk freely and they don't know they're being recorded, they all are on us saying, oh, we're just saying these things to get elected.

 That's pretty sad.